zumrakavafoglu/particle-sim-webgl/README.md

 # particle-sim-webgl
-Simple particle simulation with WebGL
+Simple particle simulation with WebGL for beginners.

 Run base.html on a web browser to see the simulation.